coq/coq/doc/sphinx/language/extensions/evars.rst

    Check identity _ (fun x => _).

-In the general case, when an existential variable :n:`?@ident` appears outside of its context of definition, its instance, written under the form :n:`{ {*; @ident := @term} }` is appending to its name, indicating how the variables of its defining context are instantiated.
+In the general case, when an existential variable :n:`?@ident` appears outside its context of definition, its instance, written in the form :n:`{ {*; @ident := @term} }`, is appended to its name, indicating how the variables of its defining context are instantiated.
-The variables of the context of the existential variables which are instantiated by themselves are not written, unless the :flag:`Printing Existential Instances` flag is on (see Section :ref:`explicit-display-existentials`), and this is why an existential variable used in the same context as its context of definition is written with no instance.
+Only the variables that are defined in another context are displayed: this is why an existential variable used in the same context as its context of definition is written with no instance.
+This behaviour may be changed: see :ref:`explicit-display-existentials`.

 .. coqtop:: all

-   Check (fun x y => _) 0 1.

-   Set Printing Existential Instances.

    Check (fun x y => _) 0 1.